FreilichLab/Supplementary_methanogenesis/BEvis/README.md

 # BEvis - Bacterial Exchange Visualization

+BEvis is a pipeline for visualization of exchange fluxes in microbial communities.
-BEvis is Bacteria Exchanges Visualization.
-Here we provide a script to visualize metabolites exchange in a bacterial community as described in Yusim, J et al. 2024.
+Here we provide a script to visualize metabolites exchange in a bacterial community as described in Yusim, J et al. " Integrated use of electrochemical anaerobic reactors and genomic based modeling for characterizing methanogenic activity in microbial communities exposed to BTEX contamination".
-This script utilizes results from Python-based metabolic models processing tools, Cobrapy (Ebrahim et al. 2013) with COMETS (Dukovski et al. 2021), or similar data format from another source, to generate a network visualization.
+The script uses networkX package of Python 3.8.0 for network visualization.
+The script takes input files produced by metabolic models processing tools, e.g., Cobrapy (Ebrahim et al. 2013) and COMETS (Dukovski et al. 2021), to generate visualization of the exchange networks.
-The script uses “networkx” Python package for network visualization.
-The network is constructed using layers.
-These layers are associated with user-defined groups of bacteria and metabolites.
-This layered network facilitates the visualization of source compound processing via bacterial community metabolism.
-Visualization requires associating graphical features, e.g., edge thickness, and vertex size, with numerical features, such as flux, and biomass from input files.
+This script makes use of files describing exchange interactions in microbial communities (in the format of “get_species_exchange_fluxes” function in COMETS).
+In addition, visualization requires associating graphical features, e.g., edge thickness, vertex size, with numerical features, such as flux and biomass from the input files.
+Modification of user provided parameters is performed within a single configuration file, BEvis_config.yml.
-Therefore, user-defined parameters control the fine-tuning of graphical features.
-Modification of user-provided parameters is performed within a single configuration file, BEvis_config.yml.

-This script accepts input files generated from both KBASE, CARVME (BIGG format), and other tools.
-The tool-specific format must be kept throughout all the files used in the script.
-For example Compounds format, e.g., "cpd00030_e0" for KBASE or glc__D_c for CAREVME (BIGG format).
-It is like in the metabolic models used to generate input files for BEvis.

-The provided example uses input files from the KBASE tool.

-Bacteria names must be consistent within input files (including file names) and BEvis_config.yml.
+Example input and output files are in the "data" and "results" directories respectively.

 ## Input files